Rarity of extremal edges in random surfaces and other theoretical applications of cluster algorithms: Cluster algorithms and reflection transformations

 \section{Cluster algorithms and reflection transformations}

 In this section we describe the cluster algorithms and reflection transformations on which our results are based.
 As mentioned in the introduction, such ideas are not new, starting with the pioneering works of Swendsen-Wang \cite{swendsen1987nonuniversal} and Wolff \cite{wolff1989collective}, they have been developed by many authors, mostly in the context of fast simulation algorithms (cluster algorithms) but also in theoretical contexts; see \cite{kandel1991general, caracciolo1993wolff, sokal1997monte, chayes1997graphical, chayes1998graphical, soprano2015transicion} for surveys and some recent results.
 Nevertheless, we believe that there is still room for presenting the special case that we rely upon in some generality, highlighting connections with previous works, to raise further awareness to the general framework and its potential theoretical use.
+The general description below is followed by specific examples.